savannahcamp/RNN-PYNQ-1/rnn/src/library/README.md

-# lstm-library
+# RNN-library

-This is the FINN library for LSTMs and contains four folders:
+This is the FINN library for RNNs and contains four folders:

-- "hls" contains the LSTM hardware library (the templatized streaming components in HLS).
+- "hls" contains the RNN hardware library (the templatized streaming components in HLS).

 - "host" contains C++ host code to launch the accelerator(s).